epiverse-trace/tutorials-middle/learners/setup.md

 R and RStudio are two separate pieces of software:

 * **R** is a programming language and software used to run code written in R.
 * **RStudio** is an integrated development environment (IDE) that makes using R easier.
-In this course we use RStudio to interact with R.
+In this tutorial, we use RStudio to interact with R.

 If you don't already have `R` and `RStudio` installed, follow the instructions for your operating system at <https://posit.co/download/rstudio-desktop/>.